glasswalk3r/cpan-openbsd-smoker/README.md

   * A set of CPAN "distroprefs" files to disable distributions that causes the smoker on OpenBSD to halt.
   * A Vagrant configuration file (Vagrantfile) and corresponding shell scripts for provisioning.
   * A VirtualBox image of OpenBSD, optimized to run a CPAN Smoker (available at Vagrant Cloud).
+  * A (experimental) Packer configuration file, used to create the base image to be used with Vagrant.

 ## The Vagrant provisioned VM